The Most Disturbing Movies Ever Made That Will Spoil You

 Due to his mother’s deception, Bubby has been imprisoned in the same cramped space for thirty years.
 One day he escapes, and his journey into the nihilistic and contemporary world begins, insane and naive in equal measure.

-Best 100 Movies Of All Time You Must Watch Before You Die
+Best Classic Movies Of All Time You Can’t Afford To Skip Watching

 Here, you will find the collection of the best 100 movies of all time that have been watched so frequently.
 This list will make you feel that you have found something you have been searching for so long if you are a movie freak and love to explore movies from different genres.